DixelU/SAFOR/README.md

 And sadly it *does* load file in memory, but every new event goes through a tons of code doing filtering and deciding what to do with this.

 Appreciate issue reporting :)

+> How do i compile this thing?
+Get Dev-CPP and plug it in.
+Check out for build-in complier to be percicely `TDM-GCC 4.9.2`.
+Complier flags: `-std=c++14`
+Linker flags: `-static -lcomdlg32`